datatrails/instaproof-samples/README.md

 https://app.rkvst.io/instaproof

-Once there, drag and drop the downloaded files onto the dropzone and view the results.
+Once there, drag and drop your chosen downloaded file onto the dropzone and view the results.